 where we used \emph{(K2)} Assumption \ref{ass:N} in the last inequality.
 To control the second term, we consider separately the cases $d=2,3$.
-For $d=3$, Proposition \ref{prop:energyspace3d} yields that there exists $c\in \C$ with $|c|=1$ and $v\in \Fc(\R^3)$ such that $\psi=c+v$ and
+For $d=3$, Proposition \ref{prop:energyspace3d} yields that there exist $c\in \C$ with $|c|=1$ and $v\in \Fc(\R^3)$ such that $\psi=c+v$ and

-where we used \eqref{eq:supp eta} in the second last inequality and that $0<\alpha<2$ for $d=3$.
+where we used \eqref{eq:supp eta} in the second to last inequality and that $0<\alpha<2$ for $d=3$.
 For $d=2$, one has that

 The first integral is bounded by $C\En(\psi)$ and for the second it follows from \eqref{eq:finite supp} that